sous-chefs/jenkins/README.md

 ## Examples

 Documentation and examples are provided inline using YARD.
-The tests and fixture cookbooks in `tests` and `tests/fixtures` are intended to be a further source of examples.
+The tests and fixture cookbooks in `test` and `test/fixtures` are intended to be a further source of examples.

 ## Recipes

-### master
+### controller

-The master recipe will create the required directory structure and install jenkins.
-There are two installation methods, controlled by the `node['jenkins']['master']['install_method']` attribute:
+The controller recipe will create the required directory structure and install Jenkins.
+There are two installation methods, controlled by the `node['jenkins']['controller']['install_method']` attribute:

 - `package` - Install Jenkins from the official jenkins-ci.org packages
 - `war` - Download the latest version of the WAR file and configure a systemd service